cncf/tag-security/zero-trust-whitepaper/v1/cloud-native-zero-trust-whitepaper.md

 ## Bedrocks of Zero Trust

-When writing a paper on zero trust and how it applies to cloud native architectures, it is important to discuss the core elements of zero trust as they form the guiding principles and foundation of the zero trust security model.
 The following Bedrocks of Zero Trust represent the key elements that define and support the implementation of a Zero Trust architecture.
-By addressing these bedrocks, we provide readers with a comprehensive understanding of the concept and its practical implications.
+By addressing these bedrocks, we provide a comprehensive understanding of the concept and its practical implications.
 This helps to ensure greater longevity and flexibility of the advice, even as technologies change.

 ### Cloud Native Zero Trust Core Elements